-abide by the Constitution and Code of Practice (as amended from time to time) of the Association AGREED Yes No

-- 2. To not be a declared bankrupt nor a declared insolvent TRUE & CORRECT Yes No - That no application of the applicant has been made to and subsequently refused by a Trade or Industrial Association TRUE & CORRECT Yes No - 4.
-That it is agreed that this application is subject to the approval of the Board of Directors of the Association whose decision shall be final AGREED Yes No - That the turnover category selected is warranted to be a true and correct turnover category of the applicant TRUE & CORRECT Yes No - 6.
+- 1. To abide by the Constitution and Code of Practice (as amended from time to time) of the Association AGREED Yes No - That no application of the applicant has been made to and subsequently refused by a Trade or Industrial Association TRUE & CORRECT Yes No - 5.
+That the turnover category selected is warranted to be a true and correct turnover category of the applicant TRUE & CORRECT Yes No - 6.
 That based on personal knowledge or reliable internal Business advice, I confirm the current Business' products comply with the Australian Safety and Compliance standards in all material respects and based on Business' current practices all future products ought likewise to comply AGREED Yes No